 Eager to delve into the salty seas of literary pearls this New Year, I checked myself out a copy (upon Eagle's chit chat recommendation while waiting for the next available teller at the local credit union we both engage with) of The History of Love by Nicole 'Rhymes with Strauss' Krauss.
 Twas a good read, all in all.
 Though I will confess that, in my eager beaverness, I dove a little too deep, too fast. (wait, beaverness?)
 As in, I sat myself down at my local tea shop/smoothie shop and read 70 pages at a time, reader me running at full gallop.
-And while my eyes certainly registered all letters, spaces, punctuation and singular typo, my brain did not.
+And while my eyes certainly registered all n letters, spaces, punctuation and singular typo, my brain did not.
 Picture if you will: a wild frontier with two horses all geared up, clopping away at full speed, thingies that connect their harnesses to their intended load dragging behind them on the ground, and left behind in the dust, me, standing in my grounded chariot, coughing and rubbing her eyes.
 (Horses = my eyeballs.
 Me = well, me, my brain.
 Eyes = the eyes of my brain.)
 So then I found myself more than halfway through the book and seriously confused.

 Enter in Internetted study notes.
 Never in my scholastic career did the need arise for me to make use of such crutches!
 Yet here I am, the setting sun of school long behind me, and I'm fumbling in the dark trying to unclasp the secrets of said lovely novel.
 So, yeah, I had to read the summary of the book to actually understand the book.
 The book, for the record, is not complicated.
 There were just some key facts that I glossed over in my sophomoric attempt at speed reading that made it, well, confusing.